 Peanut Butter Energy Balls with Dates

-Make these peanut butter energy balls with dates for the healthiest snack ever!
-Make them with fewer than 10 ingredients, and they’re ready in 10 minutes.
-They’re filled with shredded coconut, peanut butter, Omega-3 rich ground flax seeds, and chocolate chips.
+These peanut butter energy balls are filled with shredded coconut, peanut butter, Omega-3-rich ground flax seeds, and chocolate chips.

 When I set out to make these chocolate peanut butter energy balls, the idea was to make my favorite peanut butter balls more nutritious.